Ona Munson: Death

-Plagued by ill health stemming from an unnamed surgical procedure, Munson committed suicide at the age of 51 with an overdose of barbiturates in her apartment in The Belnord on Manhattan's Upper West Side.
+Plagued by ill health stemming from an unnamed surgical procedure, Munson died by suicide at the age of 51 with an overdose of barbiturates in her apartment in The Belnord on Manhattan's Upper West Side.
 Her body was discovered by her husband Berman on the afternoon of February 11, 1955.
 A note found next to her bed read: "This is the only way I know to be free again...
 Please don't follow me."
 An autopsy determined that Munson had ingested the barbiturates between 4:00 a.m. and 6:00 a.m. on February 11.

 She was interred at Ferncliff Cemetery in Hartsdale, New York.
 Munson posthumously received a star on the Hollywood Walk of Fame, located on the north side of the 6200 block of Hollywood Boulevard.